+Evaluation criteria Criteria weighting Sub-criteria (quality) Sub criteria weighting

+Methodology

+Quality 40% Staff

+(this can be readified by Sustainability To be set by Client

-Evaluation criteria Criteria weighting Sub-criteria (quality) Sub criteria weighting Quality 40% (this can be modified by the Client or Others Methodology Staff Sustainability Health & Client or Others within the limits of 25% to 50%).
-Social value - Programme Other Price Price 60% (this can be modified by the Client or Others within the limits of 50% to 75%).
+Quality (this can be modified by the Client or Others within the limits of 25% to 50%).
+Health & Safety To be set by Client or Others

+Social value

+Programme

+Other

+Price 60%

+Price (this can be modified by the Client or Others within the limits of 50% to 75%).
 Price evaluation To be set by Client or Others